Cyclamen hederifolium

 Via Seed or Tuber Division.

-Seeds (Moderate) - This form of propagation is best done in the months of June or July, when the seed is most ripe.
-During this period, soak the seeds in lukewarm water for around 24hrs in a dark location, preferably on top of an operating radiator.
-The best soil to use is either a 'Houseplant' or 'Cactus & Succulent' labelled potting mix; however, multipurpose compost with added perlite and sand is as good.
-Set the seeds around 0.7cm (0.3 inches) deep, resisting the temptation to compact it.
+You can collect the seeds once the circular pod has opened, usually around early spring (Feb-Apr).
+Keep the seeds dry-stored in a warm location until August, before placing them in lukewarm water for around 24hrs in a dark location.
+In a seed tray or Bonsai dish, sit the seeds around 0.7cm (0.3 inches) deep in 'Cactus & Succulent' labelled potting mix.
 Maintain evenly moist soil and allow the excess water to freely drain from the pot's base to prevent water-logged conditions.
-The ideal location for successful germination is in a bright, indirect setting with temperatures above 18℃ (64℉) with bottom-heat.
+The ideal location for successful germination is in a bright, indirect setting with temperatures above 18℃ (64℉).
 Keep the pot in a transparent bag to provide a stable level of humidity, along with longer-lasting soil moisture.
 Germination may take up to three months, so don't discard any unsuccessful seeds until this threshold has been surpassed.
 Remove the bag once the seedlings produce their second leaf and then split them into their own 7cm (3 inch) pots.

 Tuber Division (Moderate) - For the latter propagation method, divide the tubers just before the growing period in late spring into individual specimens, all with roots attached.
 If it doesn't have roots, don't panic - these should develop once the growing period kicks in.
 While the plant is still leafless, keep the soil evenly moist with the compost drying out halfway before another water.

-Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
-Cyclamen are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.
+The best time to repot your Cyclamen is at the end every third dormancy period, when new leaves emerge from its tuber, usually in late summertime.
+They are, far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock) - restricted root growth will also increase the chance of blooms, too.

-This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea, and a loss of appetite may occur.
+This plant is classified as poisonous, so if small sections are eaten (especially its tuber), there may be instances of vomiting, nausea and a loss of appetite.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!